Private health insurance is any plan that comes from an insurance company instead of the government.

 Most people get private insurance through their job, but you can also purchase plans directly from an insurance company.

-If you don't have access to health insurance through your workplace, and you don't qualify for government programs like Medicare and Medicaid, you can also consider a private plan from HealthCare.gov or your state health exchange.
+If you don't have access to health insurance through your workplace and you don't qualify for government programs like Medicare and Medicaid, you can also consider a private plan from HealthCare.gov or your state health exchange.
 Plans can cover one person or a family.

 What is private health insurance?

 Individual health insurance or family health insurance is a kind of private health coverage that you buy directly from a company or on a marketplace website.
-Private coverage can also be coverage through your job, which is also called group coverage.

-You can buy individual health insurance plans with a range of different coverage options and benefits.
+You can buy individual health insurance plans with a range of coverage options and benefits.
 These plans cover one person.

 Medical costs with health insurance